ReynoldZhao/Cavy/README.md

 ## Features

-- Based on WeChat Application Platform, the current WeChatecosystem makes the application easier to use
+- Based on WeChat Application Platform, the current WeChat ecosystem makes the application easier to use
 - Mainly used MySQL and Django frame for the back end part
 - Mainly used Java Script  frame for the front end part